ManjunathAnde/MedTrace/README.md

 - Missing optional evidence sources (DailyMed, OpenFDA) reduce report completeness rather than aborting the investigation
 - Cached investigations skip external calls entirely (see Caching section for limitations on Render's free tier)

-The system does not catch every exception globally.
-Bugs and unexpected errors surface as request failures rather than being silently swallowed, which keeps real problems visible instead of masked behind a fake success response.

 ---

 ### Retrieval Profiles